World Racing: Gameplay

-Overall, except for a few different characteristics, the gameplay of Mercedes-Benz World Racing is reasonably typical of a car simulator and comparable to games such as Need for Speed: Porsche Unleashed, which is also notable for making use of only one real-world car manufacturer.
+Overall, except for a few different characteristics, the gameplay of World Racing is reasonably typical of a car simulator and comparable to games such as Need for Speed: Porsche Unleashed, which is also notable for making use of only one real-world car manufacturer.
 One particular feature is the adjustable difficulty setting: by moving a slider on a scale from 'arcade' to 'simulation', the player selects the best option for themselves.
 This option affects both the vehicle's behaviour model, as well as its damageability and the artificial intelligence of the opponents.

 Completing 'championships' (stages with a defined number of tracks, into which the game is divided), the user unlocks previously unavailable cars that can be raced.
 New championships and races are also available as the game progresses.
 There are 16 championships, with a total of 117 tracks and 48 different missions.
 The simulated tracks represent real-world terrain from various countries, such as Japan, Mexico, Australia, the Nevada desert, the Alps, and race tracks in Germany.

 All courses differ in terms of weather conditions, type of road surface, etc. On some courses, the player can only drive specific vehicles, such as off-road vehicles.
 Also noteworthy is Free Ride mode, in which the player can move freely around the map.

 There are 127 licensed Mercedes-Benz models in the game, with physical models and appearances closely resembling their real-life equivalents.
 Among the cars involved, in addition to modern models, are cars considered "classic" (for example, the Mercedes-Benz W125).
 The cars' colour and some of the options that affect their on-road behaviour can be changed.
 There is an option in the game to close or open the roof on convertible cars.

 The multiplayer mode, which is introduced with the patch to version 1.6.6, allows players to compete against each other over a local network or internet connection.
 The game also features a two-player split-screen.